jpgpereira/localytics-cordova/README.md

 iOS uses Apple Push Notification (APN) while Android uses Google Cloud Messaging (GCM).
 Follow the instructions for each respective push notification service to set up the necessary configurations and upload the certificate to the Localytics Dashboard before continuing with these instructions.

->*Note*: In-App messaging is not supported on Android at this time.
-The native Android implementation to handle in-app messaging makes use of the FragmentActivity class that is incompatible with the primary CordovaActivity class that holds the Webview.
+>*Note*: In-App messaging is now supported on Android with this updated SDK.

 #### iOS